StepNeverStop/RLs/README.md

 <p><strong>RLs:</strong> Reinforcement Learning Algorithm Based On PyTorch.</p>
 </div>

+NOTE: This repo in under reconstruction to better compat with Multi-Agent reinforcement learning.
+Bugs will not be fixed on time.

 This project includes SOTA or classic RL(reinforcement learning) algorithms used for training agents by interacting with Unity through [ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/release_18) Release 18 or with [gym](https://github.com/openai/gym).
 The goal of this framework is to provide stable implementations of standard RL algorithms and simultaneously enable fast prototyping of new methods.

 ![](./pics/framework.jpg)